Dollar prices rise in Baghdad, Erbil - Shafaq News

 Dollar prices rise in Baghdad, Erbil

-According to a survey by Shafaq News Agency, the dollar's rates, with the closure оf the central Al-Kifah and Al-Harithiya stock exchanges in Baghdad, set at 150,300 dinars for every 100 dollars, compared to 150,200 dinars in the morning.
+According to a survey by Shafaq News Agency, the dollar's rates, with the opening оf the central Al-Kifah and Al-Harithiya stock exchanges in Baghdad, set at 150,300 dinars for every 100 dollars, Wednesday’s 150,200 dinars.

 The selling and buying rates at currency exchange stores in Baghdad reached 151,250 IQD and 149,250 IQD per 100 USD, respectively.